JianLoong/jianloong.github.io/src/data/blog/statechart.md

     end note
 </div>

-With that, we can see a bit more clearly what is happening and the limitations of our system.

-### Explained
+## System Behavior Explained

-In plain English.
-A customer can have an Order in the ``pending`` state.
-This happens when the customer places an order but does not pay for it.
+In plain English, here's how our system works:

+- A customer can place an order, creating a `Pending` state
-- However, the system will automatically change the ``pending`` state to the ``cancelled`` state if the items are no longer in stock or a payment has not been made after a set duration.
+- The system automatically transitions `Pending` to `Cancelled` if items become unavailable or payment isn't made within a time limit
-- The ``pending`` state can be the final state of the Order.
+- `Pending` can be a final state
-- The stock numbers are only reduced after a customer has paid.
-This means that there is a potential for another customer to have an item at a ``pending`` state but the item will not be in stock.
-This customer might not be able to make a payment due to the nature of the system.
+- Inventory is only reduced after successful payment, which creates a potential race condition where customers might not be able to pay due to insufficient stock
-- So this customer's order would potentially be left in the ``pending`` state.
-- A ``pending`` will be moved to the ``cancelled`` state if payment has not been made after a set period or it is cancelled as per customer request.
+- Orders move to `Cancelled` if payment isn't made within the specified period or upon customer request

-But wait we still need to ask the client the question more questions

-- What if a product is no longer available to be purchased?
-Meaning the product is no longer offered?
-Do you want to automatically cancel the order?
-Or do you want to leave it in the ``pending`` state?

-Notice that by going through this process, we not only discover and understand more about the system.
-We are left with more questions than perhaps answers.

-We are far from done, as if we pry into the requirements more, we would discover more and more requirements and perhaps more so states, hence it is possible to have sub-states in UML State Chart diagrams but, I shall call the current state chart the first iteration.
-Will it ever be complete?
-It is never complete in a way, as requirements may change and we need to adapt to it.
+## Unanswered Questions

+This process reveals more questions than answers:

+- What happens if a product is discontinued while an order is pending?
+- Should we automatically cancel such orders or leave them pending?

+Notice how this iterative process not only helps us understand the system better but also uncovers requirements we hadn't considered initially.

+## The Iterative Nature

+We're far from complete.
+As we dig deeper into requirements, we might discover:
+- Sub-states within existing states
+- More complex transition conditions
+- Additional business rules

+This is why state charts are never truly "complete"—requirements evolve, and our models must adapt.

-**The state chart** above is no way complete but just something to start everything off.
+**The state chart above is not complete but serves as a solid foundation for further refinement.**

-### Conclusion
+## Conclusion

-State charts will allow us to understand the requirements better.
-Would we have to figure out these without the state chart?
-It is very possible indeed, but by going through the process of making a state chart, we now understand how the system works better.
+State charts enable us to understand requirements more deeply.
+While we could figure out these requirements without state charts, the modeling process forces us to ask critical questions and understand system behavior better.

-From a programming and technical standpoint, we can also now use **enums** better in our system as we now understand how each of them would happen.
-For the ``Order`` object, it is pretty clear to us, but most of the time we would be dealing with requirements and systems which are foreign to us.

-The main lesson here is, **State Charts allows us to ask more questions regarding the requirements** and by doing so, we understand the system better.

-I hope this blog post is useful.
-I do personally find that with the aid of state charts, I could understand the system more, after all, it is part of the software engineering process.
+From a technical perspective, this understanding helps us:
+- Design better enums and state machines
+- Implement proper validation logic
+- Handle edge cases more effectively
+- Communicate system behavior to stakeholders

+The key lesson is that **state charts help us ask better questions about requirements**, leading to deeper system understanding and more robust implementations.

+State charts are an essential part of the software engineering process, helping us model complex behaviors in a clear, visual way that reveals hidden requirements and potential issues.